DeonHub/Search/README.md

-# Project0
+# Project0 (Search)
-CS50 Project0 for Web Programming with Python and JavaScript
+CS50 Project0 (Search) for Web Programming with Python and JavaScript